SF-WDI-LABS/active-record/README.md

   git status # show the files you just created/edited!
   ```

   > You may see errors if postgresql isn't configured/linked correctly on your machine.
-Flag down an instructor for help.
+Flag down an instructor for help or look at this Stack Overflow answer to manually <a href="https://stackoverflow.com/a/7975660">start the postgres server</a>.
 As a last resort, download and then launch Postgres.app.
 You will see an elephant in your menu if it's running.

   And take another look at your updated `db/schema.rb`!